varnish/Varnish-Book/varnish_book.rst

    With ``varnishtest`` you can create client mock-ups, fetch content from mock-up or real backends, interact with your actual Varnish configuration, and assert the expected behavior.
    This is useful to simulate transactions and provoke a specific behavior.

-   You can use ``varnishtest`` when configuring your Varnish installation, i.e., writting VCL code, or developing VMODs.
+   You can use ``varnishtest`` when configuring your Varnish installation, i.e., writing VCL code, or developing VMODs.
    In fact, we recommend you first to write your tests as part of your design.
    ``varnishtest`` is also useful to reproduce bugs when filing a bug report.